robertshaw87/Hang-Man/README.md

 # Mystery-Fruit
 My word guess game re-imagined in Node.
-Now with 50% more Object Oriented Programming and 100% more fruit!
+Now with 100% more fruit!

 ## Getting Started

 Download the repository.
 Then, navigate to the folder and run install from your node package manager.
-If everything is installed, when you run index.js, you should get a screen like this:
+If everything is installed, when you run `index.js`, you should get a screen like this:

 ![Mystery Fruit](readme/readme.gif "Mystery Fruit")